Willem Leyel: Privateering war against the Bengalis

 Leyel intended to continue Pessart's privateering war against the Bengalis, which had started as a result of the major ship losses off the Bengali coast.
 This was by far the best way to obtain money for the Company, and the risks were of minimal importance.
-Examples include the Christianshavn’s seizure of a Bengali ship near Nakapur in December 1643, a capture of a small ship coming from Pipli in 1644, and a hijacking of a much larger ship coming from the Maldives the same year.
+Examples include the Christianshavn’s seizure of a Bengali ship near Narsapur in December 1643, a capture of a small ship coming from Pipli in 1644, and a hijacking of a much larger ship coming from the Maldives the same year.

-A palanquin being carried by a couple of men, wearing white with red coloured sashes and turbans.

 Warfare against the Bengalis continued to be conducted, however, the Bengalis were not the only enemy of the Danes.
 In December 1644, an Indian general from Thanjavur had started to besiege Dansborg, though being unsuccessful in conquering Tranquebar.
 Contrary, relations with other Indian kingdoms remained positive.
 In 1644, the acting governor of Tranquebar, Anders Nielsen, was sent to Ceylon with gifts to the local ruler, and the king of Makassar still viewed the Danes favourably.
 Additionally, Nielsen was sent to the Nayak of Thanjavur with a palanquin as a gift, and after prolonged negotiations, the Nayak accepted the gift and agreed to pay for the damages done to Tranquebar by the Indian general.

 In March 1645, Leyel sent the Christianshavn with a crew of six Europeans to Pipli, however, it never returned.
 A loss of six Europeans was a significant loss to the Company, and Leyel continuously asked the directors in Copenhagen for more men.
 He went further and explained how he could not have managed the colonies if he had not been able to hire Englishmen and Dutchmen.